SamuelBlecha/Digital-electronics-1/Labs/02Logic/README.md

 | 14 | 1 1 | 1 0 | 1 | 0 | 0 |
 | 15 | 1 1 | 1 1 | 0 | 1 | 0 |

--finished example EDA plazground: (https://www.edaplayground.com/x/8QqQ)
+-finished example EDA playground: (https://www.edaplayground.com/x/8QqQ)

 ## **2 - 2-bit comparator**

-The Karnaugh for the equals function:
+The Karnaugh map for the equals function:

 ![Karnaugh map for equals function](Images/kmap_equals.png)

-The Karnaugh for "B is greater than A" function:
+The Karnaugh map for "B is greater than A" function:

 ![Karnaugh map for "B is greater than A" function](Images/kmap_B_greater_A.png)

-The Karnaugh for "B is less than A" function:
+The Karnaugh map for "B is less than A" function:

 ![Karnaugh map for "B is less than A" function](Images/kmap_B_less_than_A.png)